Simon Stevens: NHS response to COVID-19

-By late December 2020 he stated the NHS was back in the "eye of the storm".
-In mid-January 2021 he told The Andrew Marr Show: "The facts are very clear and I'm not going to sugar-coat them: hospitals are under extreme pressure and staff are under extreme pressure.
-Since Christmas Day we've seen another 15,000 increase in inpatients in hospitals across England.
-Every 30 seconds across England another patient is being admitted to hospital with coronavirus."
-At the Downing Street press conference on 26 January 2021, according to political commentator Paul Waugh, "When NHS chief Simon Stevens was asked whether there was too much household mixing in December... he was admirably frank: 'The facts as we see it in the health service are that on Christmas Day we had 18,000 coronavirus positive patients, and now we've got just under 33,000.'"

-In January 2021 he marked the anniversary of the first COVID patients being treated by the NHS in Newcastle, and in March 2021 the NHS joined the national day of reflection.
-He has described the health service's response to the pandemic as "The NHS at its most agile and committed best."
 Responding to the proposal that NHS staff should only get a 1% pay rise after the pandemic, Stevens appeared to disagree, stating that the NHS had instead been budgeting for a higher figure, and he argued that the independent pay review bodies should be able to make their recommendations "without fear or favour".
 He gave the address at the national service of commemoration and thanksgiving at St Paul's Cathedral on 5 July 2021, coinciding with the award of the George Cross to the National Health Service by Her Majesty the Queen.